jazzband/django-debug-toolbar/docs/installation.rst

 The Debug Toolbar will automatically adjust a few settings when you start the development server.
 This happens only when the ``DEBUG`` setting is ``True``.

+If you're upgrading from a previous version, you should review the :doc:`change log <changes>` and look for specific upgrade instructions.

 If the automatic setup doesn't work for your project, if you want to learn what it does, or if you prefer defining your settings explicitly, read below.